SubhanDev07/git-demo/README.md

 # git-demo
-this is my second repo
+this is my second repo.
+author subhan